 Breeders may also be responsible for tending to newly hatched chicks.
 For example, breeders vaccinate chicks in order to prevent disease and trim beaks in order to prevent chickens from cannibalizing other birds.
 Additionally, because chicks can't keep their body temperatures up, breeders place them into transporting boxes that both conserve heat and provide ventilation.

 Breeders using chickens for egg production begin by raising healthy hens, also called layers.
 Breeders design specialized cages in which laid eggs gently roll down onto a conveyor belt and are transported to a processing facility.
 At the processing facility, eggs are disinfected, cleaned, and reviewed for quality.
 Eggs that pass standards are then graded and packaged for shipment.

 Raising chicks involves feeding and watering the animals, as well as disinfecting their quarters.
 Breeders also monitor the chickens' health, taking action on any signs of disease or injury.
 While raising the chicks, these professionals track food consumption and body weight in order to breed lean, healthy chickens for meat processing and fertile layers for egg production.
 Lastly, breeders record chicken size, health, and other factors in order to determine which breeds produce the highest quality offspring.

 Salary Information for a Poultry Breeder

 Breeders analyze and choose poultry for reproduction and yielding.
 They can work in laboratories, hatcheries, farms, or processing units, each requiring different levels of education.
-Breeders of all types of animals made an average of $44,650 per year in 2015.
+Employment growth for animal breeders is projected to increase slower than the national average through 2028.